weiss25r/Waste-Classification/README.md

 - [TrashNet dataset with annotations](https://www.kaggle.com/datasets/asdasdasasdas/garbage-classification?select=Garbage+classification)
 - [Garbage Classification](www.kaggle.com/datasets/mostafaabla/garbage-classification)

 To download and prepare data, notebook ```data_collection.ipynb``` is used.
 Using Kaggle API, Pandas and other system libraries, the two dataset are downloaded, classes of interest from the second dataset are selected, the two datasets are merged and annotations for training, validation and testing sets are produced.
 The dataset is then saved in folder ```data/```.
 Annotations are in CSV format with columns "filename" and "class".
 Classes are indexed from 0 to 5.
+After data collection, means and standard deviations per channel are computed as described in notebook ```mean_std.ipynb```

 ## Training
 Pytorch Lightning was used for training the network.
 The directory ```wastenet/``` contains the following files related to training: